ksator/junos_monitoring_with_a_TIG_stack/README.md

 # About this repository

-How to monitor Junos devices using a TIG (Telegraf-Influxdb-Grafana) stack.
+How to monitor Junos devices using a TIG stack (Telegraf-Influxdb-Grafana).

 # About Telegraf